erestrep/erestrep.github.io/_positions/m2-cluster-consensus.md

 * High motivation and interest in the topic

+* Good experience with robotics hardware and software (Python/C++ and ROS2)

-* Good knowledge in control theory and robot modeling
+* Knowledge in control theory and robot modeling

-* Good experience using Matlab/Simulink

 * Basic knowledge of control and analysis of multi-agent systems is appreciated

-* Previous experience with Python/C++ and ROS2 is appreciated

 * Scientific curiosity